tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 **Note:** <br />
 Some tests did not trigger any alerts (deleting backup files in host's /var folder, copying *eicar* file to host from a pod or yet the *NET_ADMIN* capability in our hacker container). <br />
 The list of alerts and detection capabilities should grow over time.
-Defender will however always make a informed decision between raising an alert or in some scenarios relying on a recommendation only (sensitive volume mount in this case), to avoid alert fatigue. ,br />
+Defender will however always make a informed decision between raising an alert or in some scenarios relying on a recommendation only (sensitive volume mount in this case), to avoid alert fatigue. <br />
 For the capability *NET_ADMIN*, if we look back at [https://docs.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference](recommendations list), it is not one of them.
 For now, only capability *CAPSYSADMIN* is.
 You could however easily build/duplicate that policy to look for *NET_ADMIN* as well, hence the power of leveraging Gatekeper and Azure Policies. <br />

 <div style="text-align: center">